jacobnzw/CarND-Behavioral-Cloning-P3/writeup_report.md

 ```
 in order to restrict model's attention on the road and ignore the distracting aspects of the image (like the sky and the track surroundings).
 The layer crops 70 pixels from the top and 25 pixels from the bottom, leaving us with a 65x320x3 image.

-The model is a convolution neural network in which the first three convolutional layers use 5x5 filters with 24, 36 and 48 filters respectively. (`model.py` lines 64-66) Each of the three layers is using step size of 2.
+I ended up using a model, which is heavily inspired by [this](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) article from NVidia Developer Blog authored by Mariusz Bojarski, Ben Firner, Beat Flepp, Larry Jackel, Urs Muller, Karol Zieba and Davide Del Testa.
+The model is a convolutional neural network in which the first three convolutional layers use 5x5 filters with 24, 36 and 48 filters respectively.
+Each of the three layers is using step size of 2.
 The following two convolutional layers use 64 of 3x3 filters with step size 1.
 All convolutional layers use the `'valid'` border mode and RELU as an activation function.

-The outputs of the feature extraction part of the network are flattened and fed into the classifier, which consists of three fully-connected layers with progressively decreasing number of neurons (100, 50, 10 and 1).
+The outputs of the feature extraction part of the network are flattened and fed into the classification part, which consists of three fully-connected layers with progressively decreasing number of neurons (100, 50, 10 and 1).
 Looking through the dataset I saw that the steering angle is represented as a number ranging from -1 to 1.
 For this reason, I decided to use the hyperbolic tanget activation function (instead of RELU) for all fully-connected layers.

 During my experiments with training different models, I observed that for large enough number of epochs the training error drops below the validation error, which indicates that the model is overfitting the training set.
 To prevent this, I interleaved the final fully-connected layers with the dropout layers.
 The dropout probability was set to `DROPOUT_PROB = 0.15`.